🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 7. Reporting & Analytics

-Zendesk: Zendesk has deep reporting built into every plan.
-You can track agent performance, ticket resolution times, customer satisfaction scores, and channel volume.
-The Suite Professional plan adds custom dashboards and drill-down analytics.
+Zendesk: Reporting and analytics zendesk users get is deep and built into every plan.
+Track team’s performance, ticket resolution times, customer satisfaction scores, and channel volume.
+The Suite Professional plan adds custom dashboards and drill-down analytics for the sales team and support managers.
+The ability to filter customer data by region, channel, or agent makes reporting actionable.

 Zendesk Ticketing Software

 HoneyBook: HoneyBook’s reporting focuses on business performance — total revenue, outstanding invoices, project stages, and client conversion rates.
-It’s simpler than Zendesk but perfect for a solopreneur tracking their pipeline.
+Simpler than Zendesk’s analytics, but perfect for a small business owner tracking their pipeline.
+You can also see how many inquiries turn into paying clients.

-Zendesk: Zendesk’s marketplace has over 1,300 pre-built apps and integrations.
-You can connect Slack, Salesforce, Shopify, Jira, and hundreds of other tools.
-The Slack integration lets agents create and update tickets without leaving Slack.
+Zendesk: The Zendesk Marketplace has over 1,300 pre-built apps and custom apps.
+Connect Slack, Salesforce, Shopify, Jira, and hundreds of other tools.
+The Slack integration enhances collaboration by letting users create and update support tickets from within Slack.
+Zendesk’s integration capabilities have helped companies scale their operations powerfully.

-HoneyBook: HoneyBook integrates with tools freelancers already use.
+HoneyBook: HoneyBook integrates with tools small businesses already use.
 Key connections include Google Calendar, QuickBooks, Zoom, and Gmail.
-The list is smaller than Zendesk’s, but it covers the essentials for a service-based business.
+The list is smaller than the Zendesk Marketplace, but it covers essentials for service businesses.
+Integrations make it easier to start free trials of new tools without breaking your existing workflow.

 Honeybook Integrations